mccoyJosh/ClassInfo/SDEV140/M02/Day1/3_indexing.md

 print("Here is the length of 'dog':", len('dog'))

 ```

-Again, as previously mentioned, we can access any single char from a string by using its index
+We can access any single char from a string by using its index

 ```